The March Forest Monk program is filled. We are now accepting applications for the August 2017 program.

 Wild Spirituality — Without guides imposing any dogma, you will be free to explore a deeper connection with nature, Self, and the Divine through nature entrainment and learning to sense things that many consider to be “beyond the senses”.
 Whatever your current belief-set, you will be given tools to explore those beliefs more deeply, and to have more opportunities to encounter your spirituality in a direct, rather than simply conceptual, manner.

-Your home may be a yurt, a tipi, a tent, or a handmade shelter, depending on your desires and what structures are available.
+Your home may be a yurt, a tipi, a tent, or a handmade shelter, depending on your desires and what structures are available, but in all cases you will be living very simply, without running water or electricity.
 Each day is an unfolding of opportunities for growth and evolution.
 The program is primarily a skill-sharing environment, where students, guides, and nature will share philosophies, challenges, and new ways to encounter life’s “problems”.
 Many days will have no structure at all, allowing you to be present in nature and to experience life with your fellow monks.
 Other days will have scheduled events, such as meditation sessions and talks, mushroom foraging, martial arts gatherings, or becoming familiar with the constellations.

 On “Guide” days, you’ll have time with Brett, Kenton, or Yuliya, during which just about anything can happen.
 You might gather herbs and create a tincture with Yuliya, or learn to bake bread.
 You might go for a run with Brett, or play woods-games.
 Or Kenton might invite you for a “hypothermia challenge” swim in the stream.